 Overview

-Meadows Museum curatorial fellowships, graciously supported by The Andrew W. Mellon Foundation and the Center for Spain in America (CSA), provide pre- and postdoctoral scholars interested in a museum career with professional and international experience through the Meadows Museum’s curatorial department.
+Meadows Museum curatorial fellowships, graciously supported by the Center for Spain in America (CSA), provide pre-doctoral scholars interested in a museum career with professional and international experience through the Meadows Museum’s curatorial department.
 These fellowships offer scholars unique opportunities to research art of the Hispanic world, both here with our world-renowned collection of Spanish art and with partner institutions around the globe.

 For information on Custard Institute postdoctoral fellowships, please visit the institute’s Awards page.